 s) the applicant, Special Event Operator, or any partner, officer or director has been convicted of an offence, for which a pardon has not been granted, pursuant to any one or more of Parts V (Sexual Offences), VII (Offences Against Persons) or IX (Offences Against Property) of the Criminal Code of Canada, R.S.C.
 1985, c.
 C-46, as amended, or any other criminal convictions in the preceding five (5) years;

-t) the applicant or Special Event Operator has been convicted of any other criminal offence for which, in the opinion of the Managing Director, it would not be in the interest of public safety to issue an approval.
+t) the applicant or Special Event Operator has been convicted of any other criminal offence for which, in the opinion of the Deputy City Manager, it would not be in the interest of public safety to issue an approval.

-3.5 Notwithstanding any other provision of this Policy, the Managing Director may impose terms and conditions on any approval any time during the term of the approval, including special conditions, as are necessary in the opinion of the Managing Director to give effect to this Policy.
+3.5 Notwithstanding any other provision of this Policy, the Deputy City Manager may impose terms and conditions on any approval any time during the term of the approval, including special conditions, as are necessary in the opinion of the Deputy City Manager to give effect to this Policy.

 3.6 The City of London reserves the right to refuse to enter into a Facility Rental Contract with respect to any application for an event on the City of London property.